 Making California campground reservations can feel like standing inline for a roulette wheel.
 The state boasts some of the most gorgeous campgrounds in the United States–and boy are they popular.
-The trick to booking a camp site is planning ahead or using automated email alerts (state parks only) to let you know when a vacancy opens up.
-Below you’ll find tips for succes in California state parks camping.
+The trick to booking a campsite is planning ahead or using automated email alerts (state parks only) to let you know when a vacancy opens up.
+Below you’ll find tips for success in California state parks camping.

 Planning ahead means knowing when you can first make a camping reservation for a given campground.
 For state and national park campgrounds in California, you can generally reserve a campsite 6 months in advance.
 To book a site in a popular campground you need to be logged into one of the online booking systems six months from the day you want to camp.